programs-forensic-engineering-990x358

 • Sample program: Columbia University

-Both have identical academic requirements with regard to thesis, examinations, and courses, but have different residency requirements.
+Both have identical academic requirements regarding theses, examinations, and courses but different residency requirements.
 These doctoral degrees also offer a concentration in forensic (structural) engineering.

 Applicants to the program must obtain a master’s degree before enrolling as candidates for either the PhD or EngScD degree.
 Notably, PhD degree candidates must complete six residential units.